-Seventh Avenue is proud to represent Canada’s Governor General, The Right Honourable David Johnston.
-His first book, The Idea of Canada, is published by McClelland & Stewart.
+Seventh Avenue is proud to represent Canada’s former Governor General, The Right Honourable David Johnston.
+His first book, The Idea of Canada, is now available in paperback.

 Touching on a wide range of topics ranging from learning, the law, kindness and courage, to the monarchy, Aboriginal education, justice, bilingualism, mental health and hockey, David Johnston has always used the letter writing form to tackle the passions, challenges, and goals of his incredibly accomplished and varied life.
 From his earliest years at Harvard, he has written several letters each day, starting with those to his large family, and broadening out to an ever-widening circle of friends that includes ministers and monarchs, educators and entrepreneurs, and many extraordinary Canadians who have deepened his perspective and touched his heart.
 The letters included in this beautiful volume are all about Canada — a project to help him understand and share his views on this great country, past, present and future.